ataipek35/DSA210-PROJECT/README.md

 Both variables showed mid-to-high distributions, with a notable number of participants selecting 4 or 5, indicating difficulty regulating playtime.

 These distribution results suggest that several players within the sample show elevated behavioral patterns commonly associated with problem gaming.

+## Relationship Exploration (Scatter Plot)

+A scatter plot was generated to examine the relationship between:

+-Daily playtime (hours)

+-Loss-of-control score

+Visual inspection indicated a positive trend, with higher playtime corresponding to elevated loss-of-control levels.
+Although this does not confirm causation, it provides preliminary support for testing the hypothesis that longer daily play sessions correlate with increased addiction-risk.